softspiders/node-hapi-clean-architecture/README.md

 npm test
 ```

-The site is now running at http://localhost:3000.
+The application is now running at http://localhost:3000.

 ---